How you can perform payments

 succeeded— the payment has completed successfully;

-failed— an error occured while processing the payment.
+failed— an error occurred while processing the payment.